sean-blattenberger/blog/_posts/2015-02-06-back-to-work.md

 {% endhighlight %}

 This week I start another bootcamp, a coding bootcamp at Coding House Institute.
-It's a fully immersive, 8-week course.
+It's a fully immersive, 8-week course on web development.
 The only live in bootcamp, it aims to eliminate every possible distraction.
 No cooking, no commute - just live, eat, and code.
 I'm grateful to have this opportunity and am excited to learn a new, valuable skillset.
 There's so much to learn in such a short time.
 I'm nervous but I know what can be accomplished when you immerse yourself in a subject.
 Wish me luck.